UK Council for Psychotherapy

 Why people seek psychotherapy or counselling in London, Camden, Kings Cross, NW1 - how do I find a therapist, looking for therapist, find a psychotherapist, find a counsellor, find therapy

 Non-Specific Issues We all have fragile bits of our psyche.
 We may be troubled by aspects of our life, relationships.
 Some people may want to handle general problems, maybe managing a current phase in life, wanting to balance things out, wanting to overcome or manage uncomfortable feelings, examine why we are driven by certain things, or to change certain Self-beliefs & Believing In Ourself.
 Other people may have vague, non-specific or indefinable issues, underlying symptoms, which may emerge over time.
 We may have a sense of something inside floating around, and want to look at this.
-We may for example struggle in taking risks or simply need to evaluate or change something important, which may point to what is transforming in our lives (see also Life Purpose, Emerging Purpose, Dreams).
+We may for example struggle in taking risks or simply need to evaluate or change something important, which may point to what is transforming in our lives (see also Life Purpose, Emerging Purpose, Dreams - Our Personal Perspective).
 We may have fallen into a job, relationship or lifestyle, which we are now questioning.
 We can be confident, fulfilled, creative or in control in some areas (e.g. work) yet not in others (e.g. relationships).
 Aspects of our life may no longer fit, or sit well with us.
 We can discover that we are at a place in our life, that we don't want to be.
 Lost or stuck, we may want to be freer, less trapped, and avoid storing up deeper problems in the future.
 We may be embarrassed or ashamed about aspects of our character.
 We may have been existing as if in cocoon.
 We may experience emptiness inside or have a sense of longing or need to belong, which we can't quite define.
 We may turn to unhelpful habits or addictive behaviour.
 Some of us may also want to reconcile our lives, accepting who we are and where we are at.
 Non-specific issues may also include:

 Changing Our Ingrained, Entrenched Patterns We may be seeking different ways of releasing, managing or changing our entrenched, ingrained life patterns, cycles.
 We experience events - the stimulus (e.g.: an unavoidable conflict, making a difficult decision, work pressure, loss of independence or control, etc.).
 We then have thoughts & beliefs about this, which in turn may trigger confusion or feelings like stress, fear, anxiety, frustration, anger, depression, etc. Our response may be to block out some uncomfortable, unwanted feelings by punishing others, self-damaging sabotaging, or procrastinating, running away from problems, withdrawing, moodiness, doing things in excess (e.g.: drinking, working, overusing the computer - see also Unwanted Habits & Addictions Counselling London), etc. or simply getting stuck.
 The counselling & psychotherapy may address other possible responses, what's counter-productive, what supports us.
 (See also Patterns In Our Life)